 A complaint may be made in person, by email, letter, or telephone or by completing a Complaint Form.
 This form is available at our website or by contacting our office.
 Staff will assist applicants, tenants, service providers, tenants of service providers, stakeholders, and neighbours to make a complaint.
 This may include information on how to make a complaint and the provision of interpreter or hearing services as required.
 If an applicant, tenant, stakeholder or neighbour is dissatisfied with a response to or quality of service received they should lodge a ‘service complaint’ as soon as possible.

 5.2 Records of complaints

-All complaints will be recorded in the electronic Complaints Register.
-If the complaint is about a tenant, then the complaint will also be noted in the tenant’s general notes in our information system.
-Complaints will be treated as confidential, unless information is required or authorised to be disclosed by law or unless the complainant consents to the disclosure.
+All complaints will be recorded in the electronic Complaints, Register.
+If the complaint is a tenant, then the complaint will also be noted in the tenant’s general notes in our information system.
+Complaints will be treated as confidential, unless the information is required or authorised to be disclosed by law or unless the complainant consents to the disclosure.
 Complaints will only be discussed with employees as required for the purpose of investigating the complaint.
 Serious complaints about BlueCHP employees will be treated as confidential, referred to management for investigation, and records kept in the employee’s personnel file.

 5.3 Standards in responding to complaints